kangboli/WTP.jl/design/design_doc.md

 > More than two levels of indentation is considered excessive.

-Code becomes thoroughly incomprehensible when deeply nested.
+Code becomes incomprehensible when deeply nested.
 Indentations in older electronic structure code can wrap around the monitor if you are in portrait mode.
 Theoretically, it is never necessary to indent more than 2 levels.
 To reduce the level of indentation, there is a handful of tricks: